thomasmdickinson/lab-soc-about/policy/privacy.md

 impersonal context, like whether they will track you, build advertising profiles on you, perform social experiments on users, or sell the data to third parties.
 With a small social network hosted by someone you personally know, you do not usually have to worry about about that.
+But there are other things you might want to consider.

 For instance, whatever social platform you are using, a person with sufficiently high levels of access can, in theory, read your DMs (unless they are end-to-end